-Yes, the State Fair is just around the corner and we are in need of volunteers for the booths.
-The fair this year will begin on Friday, August 1 and run through Sunday August 17th.
+The State Fair has begun and it appears to be shaping up for a record year.
+The weather has been beautiful, the crowds have been phenomenal and we’ve had the opportunity to share information about Bee Awareness.
+To see the article, click here.
+The fair began on Friday, August 1 and will run through Sunday, August 17th.
+We still have some opening for volunteers.
 If you wish to volunteer, contact Lacy Dooley at email@example.com.
 You will be given an entrance ticket for the day you work and remember, if you work a shift at either of the booths, your dues are paid for a year.
 Extra bonus, for every shift you work, your name is entered into a drawing for the bees in the observation hive.
 How cool is that?

 Selected News for Beekeepers

 If you are interested in keeping honeybees or if you are just interested in learning more about this amazing creature, this school is for you.
 READ MORE

 Indiana Queen Project

 The Indiana queen project was developed to provide Indiana beekeepers with northern-bred stocks that are tolerant to tracheal and varroa mites.
 This project will benefit beekeepers who adopt this as well as nearby beekeeping operations, by preventing the spread of mite-infested bees… READ MORE